Mohr Siebeck

-Mohr Siebeck Verlag is a long-established academic publisher focused on the humanities and social sciences and based in Tübingen, Germany.
+Mohr Siebeck Verlag is a German academic publisher focused on the humanities and social sciences that is based in Tübingen, Germany.
 An independent publisher, it has remained in the same family over four generations.

 Founded in 1801 in Frankfurt am Main as the Hermann'sche Buchhandlung, the publishing house consisted of a press and retail book trade.
 In 1805, it became the university bookshop in Heidelberg.
 Still today, it specializes in the traditional subjects of theology and law but now publishes in a range of fields across the humanities, including ancient studies, Judaic studies, religious studies, history, philosophy, sociology, and economics.

 History

 Frankfurt and Heidelberg

 On August 1, 1801, August Hermann founded a publisher in Frankfurt, which operated as both a press and a retailer of books.
 Jacob Christian Benjamin Mohr took over the publishing house in 1804, and one year later, he and Johann Georg Zimmer founded the academic publishing house Mohr & Zimmer, which still contained both a publishing and retail division.
 In 1811 the Frankfurt branch was closed, and in 1815 Zimmer withdrew as partner, being replaced by Christian Friedrich Winter.
 In 1822, Mohr parted with Winter and continued the publishing house under the name J.C.B.
 Mohr.
 Winter continued business on his own, as Winter University Press.

 In 1825, J.C.B.
 Mohr co-founded the German Publishers and Booksellers Association in Leipzig, serving as its head from 1838 to 1840.
 After his death, in 1854, the company went to his sons.